wevote/WeVoteCordova/README.md

 ```

 So to replace the splash screen, I would take `./WeVoteCordova/Images.xcassets/LaunchStoryboard.imageset/Default@2x~universal~anyany.png` and
-replace it with same sized art, and if you wanted to  be safe I would use Xcode to copy them (and automatically rename them)
+replace it with same sized art, and if you wanted to be safe I would use the Xcode IDE to copy them (and automatically rename them)
 over the existing files, if you were feeling adventurous you could go directly to the files, and take the new image and
 use it to replace the original and the 12 numbered copies of the old image.

-By the way there are many vestigial images in the xcode dir that I have no idea if they are needed or not, but messing up
-Xcode (which stores too much configuration info in a binary file), can take days to fix, so I am leaving the old unneeded files in place.
+By the way Xcode stores way too much configuration info in a binary file, and messing with them can take days to fix, going directly to the filesystem to make changes is risky.

 ## Debugging Cordova Apps with the Safari debugger